sa-concept-refactoring/doc/main.typ

 )

 == Usage
-// Note from @jeremystucki: This seems to be too specific to vs-code.
-// Maybe we should document how it appears from a language server perspective.
+// TODO: Maybe we should document how it appears from a language server perspective. => JSON

 ==== VS Code
 To use the feature the user needs to hover over the requires clause e.g. `std::integral<T>`.